intel/kvm-multios/documentation/README.md

 All successfully hibernated guest VM will be in "Shut off" state as shown by "virsh list" command.
 Such guests will automatically resume from hibernated state when restarted using launch_multios.sh as per [VM Launch](#vm-launch)

 ## VM Cloning
-KVM MultiOS Portfolio release provides an easy-to-use script (./guest_setup/ubuntu/clone_guest.sh) to clone Ubuntu/Ubuntu-RT/Windows guests from an existing domain or XML file.
-The original guest image to be cloned must be available before using the script, as per the installation procedures in [Ubuntu](ubuntu_vm.md#automated-ubuntuubuntu-rt-vm-installation) and [Windows](windows_vm.md#automated-windows-vm-installation).
-In addition to the features provided by [virt-clone](http://man.docs.sk/1/virt-clone.html), the script supports assignment of iGPU SR-IOV VFs for cloned guest domains if an iGPU VF is assigned in the source domain or XML file via automatic or manual assignment.
+KVM MultiOS Portfolio release provides an easy-to-use script to clone guests from an existing domain or XML file.

+### Prerequisites
+The source guest image must be created before using the script, as described in the installation procedures for [Ubuntu](ubuntu_vm.md#automated-ubuntuubuntu-rt-vm-installation) and [Windows](windows_vm.md#automated-windows-vm-installation).

+### Cloning Source Options
+The script supports two methods for specifying the cloning source:
+- `-s` option: Clone from an existing domain
+- `-x` option: Clone from an XML template file

+The `-s` (Existing Domain) option clones from an existing, defined domain on the system (visible in `virsh list --all`).
+The cloned VM will use a duplicate copy of the source domain's XML configuration and inherit the same graphics configuration (VNC, SPICE, SR-IOV, GVT-d, etc.).
+By default, the source domain's disk image is duplicated to create a new independent disk image for the cloned VM.

+With the `-x` (XML Template) option, the script clones from an XML template file in the `platform/<platform>/libvirt_xml/` directory.
+This allows you to create a new VM with a specific graphics setup by selecting the appropriate XML file (e.g., `windows_sriov_ovmf.xml` for SR-IOV, `windows_vnc_spice_ovmf.xml` for VNC/SPICE).
+When used alone, the disk image referenced in the XML file must already exist.
+By default, it will be duplicated to create a new independent disk image for the cloned VM.

+### Image Handling Options
+The script provides several options for handling disk images during cloning:
+- `--forceclean`: Removes both the domain and existing disk image if they exist, then creates new ones
+- `--preserve_data`: Preserves an existing disk image if present, or creates a new one if not
+- `--import_data`: Imports an existing qcow2 image file from an external location
+- `--image_path`: Specifies a custom directory for storing the cloned VM image

+The `--forceclean` option ensures a clean slate by removing both the domain definition and its associated disk image if they already exist before creating the new cloned VM.
+This is useful when you want to completely recreate a VM from scratch without any remnants of previous configurations.
+The `--preserve_data` option provides the opposite behavior by preserving an existing disk image if one is found at the target location, or creating a new one if no existing image is present.
+This is particularly useful for maintaining existing VM data while updating the domain configuration.
+Note that `--forceclean` and `--preserve_data` are mutually exclusive options.

+The `--import_data` option allows importing an existing qcow2 image file when creating a new domain from an XML template (requires `-x`).
+The qcow2 file will be copied to the image storage location and named as `<new_domain>.qcow2`.
+This is useful for migrating existing VM images or creating domains from pre-configured disk images.
+This option requires the `-x` option and is mutually exclusive with `-s`.
+It cannot be combined with `--preserve_data` as the image is always copied from the source location.

+The `--image_path` option allows storing the cloned VM image in a custom directory instead of the default `/var/lib/libvirt/images/` location.
+Either an absolute path (e.g., `/home/user/vm-images`) or a relative path (e.g., `./vm-images` or `~/vm-images`) can be specified, which will be automatically resolved to an absolute path.
+The script automatically creates the directory if it doesn't exist (with user confirmation) and sets up a libvirt storage pool for proper management.
+This is useful for organizing VMs in different storage locations, using separate disks/partitions for different VMs, or managing storage quotas.
+Multiple storage pools can coexist simultaneously, allowing VMs to be mixed between the default location and custom locations.

+### iGPU SR-IOV VF Assignment
+The script extends [virt-clone](http://man.docs.sk/1/virt-clone.html) functionality by supporting iGPU SR-IOV VF assignment for cloned guest domains.
+If an iGPU VF is assigned in the source domain or XML file, the script provides three options for VF assignment to the cloned domain:
+- `--igpu_vf_auto` option: Automatic assignment
+- `--igpu_vf` option: Manual assignment with validation
+- `--igpu_vf_force` option: Forced manual assignment

+The `--igpu_vf_auto` (Automatic Assignment) option enables the script to automatically search for an available VF starting from a specified VF number up to the maximum available VF.
+This option prevents conflicts by selecting only VFs that are not currently assigned to other domains.
+For example, `--igpu_vf_auto 4` will search for the first available VF starting from VF 4.

+With `--igpu_vf` (Manual Assignment with Validation), you manually specify a VF number for the cloned domain.
+The script validates that the specified VF is not already assigned to an existing domain before proceeding with the assignment.
+If the VF is already in use, the cloning operation will fail with an error.

+For `--igpu_vf_force` (Forced Manual Assignment), you manually specify a VF number without checking if it's already assigned to other domains.
+Use this option with caution as it may result in VF conflicts if multiple domains attempt to use the same VF simultaneously.

+### VNC and SPICE Port Assignment
+For cloned domains that use VNC or SPICE display, `virt-clone` automatically sets the port to -1 (auto) to enable automatic port assignment by libvirt.
+This prevents port conflicts between the source and cloned domains.
+To verify the assigned port number for a cloned domain, use `virsh domdisplay --type vnc <domain>` or `virsh domdisplay --type spice <domain>`.

+### Passthrough Device Handling
 By default, the script removes USB and PCI passthrough device configurations from the cloned domain to prevent conflicts when explicitly attaching devices via launch script options. iGPU SRIOV VF devices (bus=0x00, slot=0x02, functions 0x1-0x7) are preserved.
-Use the --preserve_passthrough option to retain all device passthrough configurations from the source.
+Use the `--preserve_passthrough` option to retain all device passthrough configurations from the source.

+### System State Summary
 The script also provides a system state summary feature (--sys_state) that displays comprehensive information about all defined domains, XML configurations, disk images, and iGPU VF assignments, including detection of missing disk images and VF assignment conflicts.

-        Usage:
+### Usage
         $ ./guest_setup/ubuntu/clone_guest.sh --help
         clone_guest.sh [-h] [-s source_domain] [-x source_xml] [-n new_domain] [-p platform]
         [--igpu_vf_auto start_vf_num] [--igpu_vf vf_num] [--igpu_vf_force vf_num]
-        [--forceclean] [--forceclean_domain] [--preserve_data] [--preserve_passthrough] [--sys_state]
+        [--forceclean] [--forceclean_domain] [--preserve_data] [--import_data qcow2_file] [--image_path directory]
+        [--preserve_passthrough] [--sys_state]

         Options:
                 -h                           Show this help message